 It is always good to give it 7-10 days to see a shift when making changes.
 We are not just working on something simple.
 You are shifting a whole schedule!
 With consistency, scheduling changes like the ones above can really help.

 If your baby seems tired during some of those stretches, use sunlight to your advantage!
 Sunlight tells the brain it is time to be awake and can suppress sleep hormones.
-Go outside for 10-15 minutes about a half-hour before their next nap and see if this perks them up if they are grumpy.
+About a half-hour before their next nap, go outside for 10-15 minutes and see if this perks them up if they are grumpy.